 - Remove the drive belt and locate the center bearing.
 It should look almost like a serpentine pulley on a car.

 - Grab the center bearing with two fingers and try to turn it.
 It should spin freely.
-If you feel any dragging, or grinding, or stuckness, you need to address this issue.
+If you feel any dragging, grinding, or stuckness, you must address this issue.

-For example, a bearing that is contaminated with sand from submerging the ATV can often be salvaged.
+For example, a bearing contaminated with sand from submerging the ATV can often be salvaged.
 Ideally, it should be taken apart for a thorough cleanse and lube, but this requires special tools.

 - Use an air compressor to blow it as clean as you can.